Molson Coors Brewing Company

 The company operates through the following geographical

-million in the quarter, due to 12% decline in sales volume.
-The
+the quarter, despite a 2.4% increase in sales volume.
+The segment

-segment reported underlying pretax income of $101.0 million, down
+reported underlying pretax income of $86.9 million, down 14% from

 United States (MillerCoors):

 MillerCoors' net sales increased 1.0% to $1.08 billion in the

 fourth quarter of 2013.
 MillerCoors' underlying net income

 increased 30.2% to $241.9 million driven by stronger pricing,